geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/cvae.md

 ```

 #### Customize Ops - ReparameterizeOp
-In this example case, the input of the decoder is the random sample from the normal distiribution that both mean and vairation are the output of the encoder.
-Therefore we are going to build a `Op` called "ReparameterizeOp" to do this jobs.
+In this example case, the input to the decoder is a random sample from a normal distribution whose mean and variation are the output of the encoder.
+We are going to build an `Op` called "ReparameterizeOp" to accomplish this:

 ```python